whalebone/wb-docs/en/video_guides.rst

 DNS traffic
 ------------
-You can see the timeline of the DNS requests and answers of the last 14 days in the "DNS traffic" log.
+You can see the timeline of the DNS requests and answers of the last 1,7 or 14 days in the "DNS traffic" log.
 The log shows the first resolution of the domain by a given IP address in the last 24 hours, the type of query, the outcome of the resolution, the source and destination IP address.
 It also enables you to do a full-text filtration using wild card operators.

 The summarizing logarithmic graphs under the main timeline display an overview of the most common answers, second-level domains, and IP addresses with the heaviest traffic.
 All the data is accessible in a table format, too, and you can even export them to a CSV file